abditake/about-me/README.md

 # LAB - 02
 # About-me
-## I built a website that .
+## I built a website called About-me .
 It creates prompts for the user to answer trivia questions about myself.It does all of the things that it accomplishes well.
 I should describe the purpose and functionality so those that visit my README understand the app

 # Author: Abdinasir Yussuf
 # Links and Resources